-- November to January summer season period causes floods in low lying areas and erosion of land has become a regular feature in the district.
+- O Heavy rainfall which caused flooding in several areas.
+Higher rainfall occurring during November to January summer season period causes floods in low lying areas and erosion of land has become a regular feature in the district.
 The district has in the past witnessed worst form of disasters caused by floods and landslides rendering normal life paralyzed by way of disruption of means of communications caused due to damage of roads and bridges and blockage of roads. - Severe drought that causes serious shortage of water for both domestic and livestock use.
 According to recent data received from the SA Weather Service, most of these areas have been constantly receiving less than average rain fall in the past five years.
 As a result of the reduction in rainfall, there has been a constant reduction in crops yielded by farmers as well as a steady decline in water reserve sources. - Runaway veld fires that have ravaged the district and destroyed a lot of property, livestock, grazing lands and even claimed innocent people's lives.
 Veld fires have been a persistent problem in Zululand District Municipality area and this situation has worsened over the past several years, the district experienced devastating veld and structural fires across.
 Those veld fires that resulted from strong winds and extremely dry winter conditions, damaged to land.
 Plant and animal communities in particular are at greater risk of extinction because their traditional habitats are irreversibly being modified by severe fires.
 Other notable adverse effects have been loss of livestock, agricultural crops and power outages. - Fatal lightning strike incidents during the summer seasons.

-3.6.5 RISK REDUCTION AND PREVENTION
+3.5.5 RISK REDUCTION AND PREVENTION

-3.6.5.1 ASSISTANCE
+3.5.5.1 ASSISTANCE